adwitz/starken-mann/README.md

-starken-mann
+Bench Pro
 ------------
 Increase your 1RM.
-Become a starken Mann.